 Hearing technology is a useful tool to make every day situations more enjoyable when you have a hearing loss.
 Treatment for many cases of hearing loss is hearing aids.
 The investment in hearing technology is a significant investment in your overall health.
 Don't take the chance that you'll receive less than the best care for your hearing aids "after the sale."
 Hearing loss will be an ongoing condition.
 See an audiologist who offers numerous solutions for your lifestyle and the satisfaction in your experience will be of the utmost importance.
 It's true, hearing aids are usually an out of pocket expense.
 When you are investing your hard earned money, it should be with the most consideration for the long term satisfaction.

 Technology these days can be as simple or as complex as you want.
-With a wide variety of manufacturers and styles available, Hearing Doctors of Iowa has a solution to fit your needs.
+With a wide variety of manufacturers and styles available, Hearing Doctors of Illinois has a solution to fit your needs.
 Most individuals have a concern for either performance, cosmetics, or budget.
 The good news is that we can meet these needs with technology these days.

 Rechargeable technology is now eliminating the need for the nuisance of battery changes.
 Hearing aid batteries can be costly if they are not provided with your hearing aids.
 Changing batteries requires excellent eye sight and coordination of your hands.
 If you're tired of the hassle, rechargeable hearing aids may be the answer!

 Invisible technology offers a discreet option for improved hearing.
 Not all hearing aids are made equally.
 A line of custom hearing aids referred to as "invisible in the canal" can be designed around the contours of your ear canal to offer better hearing, without attracting the notice of others.
 Fitting of these instruments requires careful consideration of the structures of your ear canals for the engineering of the instruments.
 Programming the sound of the instruments requires attention to detail and experience, to have a sound quality that overcomes an otherwise "plugged" sensation.
-Hearing Doctors of Iowa has fit many custom hearing aids and can show you all of the appropriate options of technology for your lifestyle.
+Hearing Doctors of Illinois has fit many custom hearing aids and can show you all of the appropriate options of technology for your lifestyle.

 Have a smart phone?
 Want to have control of your hearing aids at the touch of your fingertips?
 How about an app that can help you adjust for a complex environment or streaming of phone calls directly to your ears?
 The time has come for connectivity!
 Bring your smart phone to your consultation to find how easy listening can be when you're on the go.